-Although there are alot of false ceiling designs that you can find online, we realise that home owners are looking for something more applicable to our homes in Singapore.
+Although there are many false ceiling designs that you can find online, we realised that home owners are looking for something more applicable to our homes in Singapore especially for false ceiling design in the living rooms and bedrooms.

-We have arranged our false ceiling design in terms of areas within a residential unit.
-Here are some of the different false ceiling designs for residential units that we would like to share.
+We have arranged our false ceiling design in terms of areas such as Living, Dining and Bedroom areas within a residential unit.
+Here are some of the different false ceiling designs for residential units that we would like to share

-The Living area in a home is the most essential.
-It is where you spend most of your time as you mingle with your family members and friends; or to wind down after a tough day.
-Since so much time is spent here, it is important that your living area can provide enough lighting, look bigger and provide alternative accent lighting if possible.
+Your Living room is the most essential part of your home.
+This is the place where you spend most of your time as you mingle with your family members and friends; or to wind down after a tough day.
+Since so much time is spent here, feeling relax and comfortable is important.
+Thus, good lighting effects play an important part towards this and the best way to achieve is by adding your desired false ceiling!

 A flat false ceiling allows you to spread your lighting more evenly throughout the living area.
 The even false ceiling can conceal your actual ceiling which can sometimes be quite uneven.